LeashQuiche/Data-Analysis-Project/README.md

 The average x (hemo) and y (gluc) positions of all data points for each classifications are found and an updated 2D array with these average cartesian points as the location for the new centroids is returned along with the original cartesian points.

-iterate void function can either
-a) input information and iterate the original information until centArr ~ upCentArr
+iterate void function inputs information and iterate the original information until centArr = upCentArr (i.e.: centroids do not move).
-b) don't input any information and run by itself.
-Similar to a main script The function causes for the centroids to reassign points and update the centroid until the centroids do not move.

 graphClusters void function takes in a 1D and a 2D numpy array to graph.
-The 1D array of centroid locations and classifactions have distinct points on the graph.
+The 1D array of centroid locations and classifictions have distinct points on the graph.
 The 2D array graphs points of normalized CSV data and colors them the same color as their corresponding centroids.
 A legend is generated in a reasonable position.